kingeat/Kingeat.github.io/README.md

 # Welcome to My Store

-Hi, I'm Duke — and this is my official site! 🎉
+Hi, I'm kingsteeit — and this is my official site! 🎉

 ### 🛍️ My Product
 I'm currently selling an awesome product on Gumroad.
 Check it out below: